soarodrigo0/ebook2audiobook/README.md

               [--speed SPEED] [--enable_text_splitting] [--fine_tuned FINE_TUNED]
               [--version]

 Convert eBooks to Audiobooks using a Text-to-Speech model.
-You can either launch the Gradio interface or run the script in headless mode for direct conversion.
+You can either launch the Gradio interface or run the script in  mode for direct conversion.

 options:
   -h, --help            show this help message and exit --script_mode SCRIPT_MODE
                         Force the script to run in NATIVE or DOCKER_UTILS --share               Enable a public shareable Gradio link.
 Default to False.
-  --headless [HEADLESS]
+  -- []
-                        Run in headless mode.
+                        Run in  mode.
 Default to True if the flag is present without a value, False otherwise.
-  --session SESSION     Session to reconnect in case of interruption (headless mode only) --ebook EBOOK         Path to the ebook file for conversion.
-Required in headless mode.
+  --session SESSION     Session to reconnect in case of interruption ( mode only) --ebook EBOOK         Path to the ebook file for conversion.
+Required in  mode.
   --ebooks_dir [EBOOKS_DIR]
                         Path to the directory containing ebooks for batch conversion.
 Default to "ebooks" if "default" is provided.
   --voice VOICE         Path to the target voice file for TTS.
 Optional, must be 24khz for XTTS and 16khz for fairseq models, uses a default voice if not provided.